oliverfischer83/dkp/README.md

 - how to install and configure Addon RCLootCouncil using screenshots

 # Refactor
-- load loot logs into DATABASE object at start up and work with objects (fixes development issues with local and remote repo)
-  - reload button? -> no restart debug session
-  - reload data objects on persist (update to github)
 - balance and loot-history should have an own data class
 - unify methods
   - create_loot_log, update_loot_log, fix_loot_log